xiix0/scam/README.md

-The Public is merely a multiplied "me."
+The better part of valor is discretion.
-		-- Mark Twain
+		-- William Shakespeare, "Henry IV"